electisec/blog-site/content/multisig-security.md

 - **Python script**: Want to run analysis locally without a web browser?
 This script has you covered.
 - **Open sourced repository**: The GitHub repository containing all of the above is available at https://github.com/electisec/multisig-security

 There are limitations to what this automated tooling was able to accomplish.
-For example, it is not possible to determine whether multisig signers of a multisig properly follow a [secure signing process](https://frameworks.securityalliance.org/wallet-security/secure-multisig-signing-process), whether the addresses on a multisig are hardware wallets or EOA, and because https://revoke.cash/ has no public API, this tool cannot automatically display a multisig's unused allowances that could put value at risk if the contract with a non-zero allowance is hacked or malicious.
-Additionally, some of the checks in this tool do not clearly indicated the configuration is good or bad.
+For example, it is not possible to determine whether multisig signers of a multisig properly follow a [secure signing process](https://frameworks.securityalliance.org/wallet-security/secure-multisig-signing-process), whether the addresses on a multisig are hardware wallets or EOA, and because https://revoke.cash/ has no public API, this tool cannot automatically display a multisig's unused token allowances that could put value at risk if the contract with a non-zero allowance is hacked or malicious.
+Additionally, some of the checks in this tool do not clearly indicate the configuration is good or bad.
 Examples of this include whether a Safe has an optional module installed and whether a signer of a multisig is a contract.
 Such cases require deeper manual investigation to reach proper conclusions.
 Therefore, this tool should NOT be considered anything close to a comprehensive analysis of a multisig's security posture, but instead should be considered as a quick and easy way to identify glaring errors in a multisig's configuration.

 ## Background: Why Multisigs Improve Security